Skip to main content

 Lactobacillus rhamnosus and Improved Immune Function

-Across all 4 studies, 4 reported beneficial effects on immune function, with effect sizes mixed between small and moderate.
-Only 2 studies (one animal trial and one review) reached statistical significance.
-The evidence includes animal models and review-level data; no original human clinical trials were directly assessed, and no consistent dose or duration was reported.
+Across 4 studies, all reported beneficial effects of Lactobacillus rhamnosus on improved immune function, with effect sizes ranging from small to moderate.
+Two studies reached statistical significance.
+Evidence is drawn primarily from animal models (lambs, mice) and general reviews in healthy adults; no consistent dose or duration was reported across studies.

 4 of 4 papers